rollup/rollup/cli/help.md

---inlineDynamicImports      Create single bundle when using dynamic imports --intro <text>              Code to insert at top of bundle (inside wrapper) --no-makeAbsoluteExternalsRelative Prevent normalization of external imports --maxParallelFileReads <value> How many files to read in parallel --minifyInternalExports     Force or disable minification of internal exports --noConflict                Generate a noConflict method for UMD globals --outro <text>              Code to insert at end of bundle (inside wrapper)
+--inlineDynamicImports      Create single bundle when using dynamic imports --intro <text>              Code to insert at top of bundle (inside wrapper) --no-makeAbsoluteExternalsRelative Prevent normalization of external imports --maxParallelFileOps <value> How many files to read in parallel --minifyInternalExports     Force or disable minification of internal exports --noConflict                Generate a noConflict method for UMD globals --outro <text>              Code to insert at end of bundle (inside wrapper)